 Table 1: Free sugar

-It’s worth knowing that certain foods are rapidly converted to sugar when we eat them.
-That's many carbohydrate containing foods such as bread, rice, pasta, potatoes, cereal, fruit juice.
-The table below, based on data from Dr David Unwin and phcuk.org, shows the equivalent amount of blood glucose in various foods.
+Many carbohydrate-containing foods are rapidly converted to sugar when we eat them.
+That’s mainly bread, rice, pasta, potatoes, cereal, fruit juice.
+The table below, based on data from Dr David Unwin and phcuk.org, shows the amount of sugar in various foods.
+One teaspoon of sugar is about 4g.
 If you want to lose weight, try to be aware of these hidden sugars.

 Food for thought:

 Fats: Current UK government guidelines advise cutting down on all fats and replacing saturated fat with some unsaturated fat.
 The rationale for this is too much fat in your diet, especially saturated fats, can raise your cholesterol, which increases the risk of heart disease and calorie intake.
 The fat contained naturally in many foods is a mixture of saturated and unsaturated fat.
 As a general rule, saturated fat is solid at room temperature while unsaturated is generally liquid.
-Trans fats, are found in fried, processed and baked foods and these have little nutritional value and are most harmful to health.
-They are sometimes labelled “partially hydrogenated vegetable oil” and you can find out more about them here.
+Trans fats are found in fried, processed and baked foods and these have little nutritional value and are most harmful to health.
+They are sometimes labelled “partially hydrogenated vegetable oil” You can find out more in our article here.